iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Broken!
 The checking exposure notification doesn't ever go away.
 This is completely unacceptable as it will cause people to delete the app.<br> :date: __2021-01-13 06:56:40__

 > Virus control<br> :date: __2021-01-08 00:06:45__

-> So far, I can't tell, but tomorrow I go to hospital.
-I expect it will go off like crazy there.
-Not sure what the range is...6'?
-20'?
-For airborne virus, 6' is no where near enough distance.
-I surmized that in January 2020, based on YouTube reports of medical analyst Dr. John Campbell.
-Check his channel out.<br> :date: __2020-12-29 19:44:24__